react-native-admob/admob/docs/docs/api/RewardedInterstitialAd.md

 **Returns**

 `Promise` that waits for ad load.
-When error is occured while loading ad, the Promise will reject with `Error` object.
+When error is occurred while loading ad, the Promise will reject with `Error` object.

 ### show()